 Voodoo and animism are central to Togolese indigenous beliefs (though a small percentage of the population are Muslim or Christian) and visitors should respect local customs, as well as religious ceremonies and festivals.
 Beachwear should be restricted to pools and beaches, and casual, practical clothing is the most appropriate.
 Women should dress modestly in the more strictly Muslim areas.

 Togo is a relatively relaxed country and it is acceptable to dress casually to some smaller business meetings, but at formal business meetings, it would be advisable to wear a suit.
 French is the official language of business and very few people speak English.
 It is advisable to make appointments in advance of meetings.
 Business cards are commonplace.
 Office hours are 7am to 5.30pm Monday to Friday.

 The international dialling code for Togo is +228.
-No city/area codes are necessary.
+City/area codes are in operation.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 Internet cafes are widely available and mobile phone signal is strongest around urban centres.

 Visitors over 15 years of age may import 100 cigarettes, or 100 cigarillos, or 200g tobacco or 50 cigars, as well as 1 bottle of wine, 1 bottle of spirits, 500ml eau de toilette and 250ml perfume, without incurring customs duty.
 All fruit and vegetable products require a phytosanitary certificate.